Department of Justice is now the Department of Communities and Justice. Find out more >

 Remember to change your address with the court if you move after you have filed your statement of claim.
 You should also let the defendant know your updated address.
 You will need to file Form 76- Notice of change of address for service.

-If the defendant pays the total amount in the statement of claim form or returns the goods claimed, and pays the interest, filing fee and legal fees, they can file a notice of payment form with the court.
+If the defendant pays the total amount in the statement of claim form, and pays the interest, filing fee and legal fees, they can file a notice of payment form with the court.

-If you receive payment in full or the goods claimed, you should file a notice of discontinuance to end the case.
+If you receive payment in full, you should file a notice of discontinuance to end the case.
 For more information, see Stopping your case.

 If the court does not receive any documents from you or the defendant, nine months after the statement of claim was filed, the court will dismiss your claim and your case will be closed.
 If you still want to recover money from the defendant you will need to start a new case and pay the court fees again.
 Time limits apply.

-If the defendant only pays part of the money claimed, or returns some but not all of the goods and does nothing else, you can apply for default judgment for the part that they didn't pay or the goods they did not return (see 'Do nothing' below).
+If the defendant only pays part of the money claimed, and does nothing else, you can apply for default judgment for the part that they didn't pay (see 'Do nothing' below).

 An acknowledgment of liquidated claim is a form that tells the court the defendant agrees they owe you the money you sought in your statement of claim.